gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 Save this key for later use.

-## 2. Fund a CCNext Testnet Address from Faucet
+## 2. Fund a Creditcoin USC Testnet Address from Faucet
 TODO: Add faucet step here once faucet exists.
 Then replace any mention of testing key 0x45fbbc5105365822a75e09844a560445cbccf172da3087a94b5812e1871ef591

 ## 3. Obtain Infura API Key